Introduction

 I can't notice when I'm avoiding the reality around me, therefore I can't do the exercise in the right time (instead I remember later that this skill would've been useful).

 Try doing more of the mindfulness exercises from the first module.
-If you started reading the distress tolerance exercises first, it's a good idea to get a good leverage by doing the mindfulness exercises first.
+If you started reading the distress tolerance exercises first, it's a good idea to get good leverage by doing the mindfulness exercises first.
 They will help you with being more aware of everything that's happening inside you and in your environment (emotions, thoughts, behaviors).
 Then you will start noticing more easily when you have emotions that you feel you can't cope with.
-You will be more ready to do the grounding technique then.
+You will be more ready to do the grounding techniques then.

 I think it will be difficult to do the grounding technique when I'm in the middle of an emotional crisis.

-It is true that when you are in the midst of drifting off the things around you, at the beginning you might find it difficult, you might even feel resistant to the idea of bringing yourself back to the here and now.
+It is true that when you are in the midst of drifting off from the things around you, at the beginning you might find it difficult, you might even feel resistant to the idea of bringing yourself back to the here and now.
 Just remember, that this skill is a useful coping technique that can improve the quality of your everyday functioning.
 Try to see the benefits and be open to how this exercise can alleviate your emotional distress.

 Scroll Up